austinmama/customer-portal/pay-invoice.md

 ## Viewing your invoice
 {: #cp_viewinvoice}

-On the Invoices window, each individual invoice is summarized by invoice number, date, invoice type and various monetary balances.
+On the Invoices window, each individual invoice is summarized by invoice number, date, invoice type, and various monetary balances.
 Invoices can be any of the following types:

 <dl>
 <dt>New</dt>